microsoft/nf-HAVoC/README.md

 # nf-HAVoC (Helsinki university Analyzer for Variants of Concern)

 ## Description
 **nf-HAVoC** is a bioinformatic pipeline designed to provide an accessible tool for constructing consensus sequences from SARS-CoV-2 FASTQ files and identifying the variants they belong to.
-The pipeline is a modification of HAVoC (DOI: https://doi.org/10.1186/s12859-021-04294-2) and built on [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+The pipeline is an implementation of HAVoC (DOI: https://doi.org/10.1186/s12859-021-04294-2) and built on [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.